 Eliminating Morbidity & Mortality in Non-Target Animals...

 Totally eliminating morbidity (sickness) and mortality (death) in non-target animals is one of our most pressing goals.
-It’s also one we have come mighty close to achieving.
+It’s also one we have come close to achieving.
 In fact, we’ve done just about everything we can do on our end, except to double up on educating all our clients on the specifics they need to attend to on their end.
 Most have carried out all our recommendations.
 Others have done most.
-A very small number carry out only a few or none, for one reason or another.
+A small number carry out only a few–or none at all–for one reason or another.

 Most of the time, it’s not that hard, for reasons I’m about to explain.

 Many, if not most, of the sites we service for our rodent-control clients are what might be termed “rodent-nesting” sites rather than “rodent-feeding” sites.
 What we mean by that distinction is that, in general, the rodents are not drawn to that site by the presence of food.
-Instead they are attracted by finding that site to be a good place to nest, reproduce, and grow a family.
+Instead they are attracted by finding the site to be a good place to nest, reproduce, and grow a family.
 They usually dine somewhere else, often as far as 1/10th of a mile away.
-Surprisingly, our research finds that rodents avoid nesting near their primary food sources.
-Why they do that is complicated, and tedious to explain, so I’ll leave that for another article presently under construction…
+Surprisingly, our research finds that rodents tend to avoid nesting near their primary food sources.
+Why they do that is complicated, and tedious to explain, so I’ll leave that for another discussion…

-The important thing for our clients to understand, though, is that rodents looking to nest–while not looking for food–will still take the opportunity to feed if food is present on-site.
-That’s why our program works so well, by providing liquid and solid “food” for them to consume where they nest, in the E2M2C™ program stations around the perimeters of the structures at the sites we service.
-If the client does not provide them any other sources of food outside or inside their homes or businesses, sterilizing and/or neutralizing them speeds up.
-This allows us to bring any existing “rodent-nesters” under immediate control, and lets us keep new, would-be “rodent-nesters,” arriving from neighboring sites, from setting up housekeeping later.
+The important thing for our clients to understand is that rodents looking to nest–while not looking for food–will still take the opportunity to feed if food is present on-site.
+That’s why our program works so well, providing liquid and solid “food” for them to consume where they nest.
+If the client does not provide them any other sources of food outside or inside their homes or businesses, this program’s job of sterilizing and/or neutralizing them brings any existing “rodent-nesters” under immediate control, and keeps new, would-be “rodent-nesters,” arriving from neighboring sites, from setting up housekeeping.

 So, what does this have to do with eliminating morbidity and mortality in non-target animals?
 I’ll make this brief, but it works like this: